R Advanced

 Method 3: Using nrow()

-The main functionality of the nrow() function is to return the number of rows of a data frame, but you can use it to append a row in the data frame with indexing.
+The main functionality of the nrow() function is to return the number of rows of a data frame, but you can use it to append a row to the data frame with indexing.

 df <- data.frame(